coronel08/my-notes/notes/docs/css.md

 ml-auto is now ms-auto
 mr-auto is now me-auto
 <br>

 #### Bootstrap Flex
 [Bootstrap Site](https://getbootstrap.com/docs/4.0/utilities/flex/) alignment with breakpoints and other flex properties
 <br><br>

+#### Bootstrap Sizing
+[Bootstrap Sizing](https://mdbootstrap.com/docs/standard/utilities/sizing/) for width, height, and also relative to the viewport.

 ---